Application of large area SiPMs for the readout of a plastic scintillator based timing detector: Experimental set-up

 \item a 150 cm $\times$ 6 cm $\times$ 1 cm bar made of a EJ-200 cast plastic scintillator (attenuation length 380 cm, rise time 0.9~ns) \cite{SCIONIX}.
 Two 4~mm thick PMMA light-guides tapered from 60$\times$10~mm$^2$ to 56$\times$6~mm$^2$ area are glued to both ends of the bar.

 \item two 120 cm $\times$ 11 cm $\times$ 2.5 cm bars.
 One is made of a EJ-200 and another made of a EJ-230.
 The latter has an attenuation length 120 cm and rise time 0.5~ns \cite{SCIONIX}.
+Light-guides have not been used.

 \end{itemize} The bars were wrapped in aluminum foil and black tape to ensure light tightness from the surrounding experimental hall.
-The scintillating light was read out by arrays of 8 SiPMs whose pulse shapes were recorded by a 16-channel waveform digitizer WAVECATCHER \cite{WC}.
+The scintillating light was read out by arrays of 8 SiPMs whose pulse shapes were recorded by a 16-channel waveform digitizer WAVECATCHER \cite{Delagnes:WAVECATCHER}.
 The digitizer was used at a 3.2~GS/s sampling rate.
 The circular buffer of WAVECATCHER contains 1024 cells allowing to cover a 320~ns time window, which records the full signal coming from SiPMs.

-Eight surface-mount devices S13360-6050PE (area $6 \times 6$ mm$^2$, pixel pitch 50 $\mu$m) from Hamamatsu \cite{HPK} have been soldered in an array to a custom-made PCB, as shown in Fig.\,\ref{fig:setup}\,(right).
+Eight surface-mount devices S13360-6050PE (area $6 \times 6$ mm$^2$, pixel pitch 50 $\mu$m) from Hamamatsu \cite{Hamamatsu} have been soldered in an array to a custom-made PCB, as shown in Fig.\,\ref{fig:setup}\,(right).
 Hereinafter the arrays are referred to as array-1 and array-2 for the 150 cm bar and array-3 for the 120 cm bars.
 Anode outputs of SiPMs have been read out and summed by an 8-channel SiPM anode readout ASIC (MUSIC R1) based on a novel low input impedance current conveyor \cite{MUSIC}.
 Cathodes of all SiPMs are connected to a common power supply.
 The bias voltage of every SiPM was controlled via its anode using an internal DAC with 1\,V dynamic range.
 The ASIC circuit contains a tunable pole zero cancellation shaper which was used to reduce the SiPM recovery time constant.
-For the data taken with the 120 cm bar, the ASIC was used in a high gain configuration.
 For the data taken with the 150 cm bar, a low gain configuration has been applied.
+Due to a larger cross section of the 120 cm bar, a smaller number of photons was expected to be detected.
+Therefore the ASIC was used in a high gain configuration.
 In both cases the signals were summed in the chip after amplification.

 The experimental setup is shown in Fig.\,\ref{fig:setup}\,(left).
 The trigger was formed by the coincidence of signals from two beam counters installed 20 cm up- and downstream of the beam with respect to the bar under test.
 Both counters used traditional PMTs for readout.
 The mean value of the times registered by both beam counters was considered as a reference and was subtracted from measurements of the main bar.
 A veto counter with a beam hole of 1.5 cm diameter was installed right after the first beam counter and was used in an anti-coincidence mode.
 The time resolution of the trigger system was found to be 20 ps.